-On Cloud X review: design
+On Cloud X review: Design

 On is a company that knows what it’s doing when it comes to design.
 Hitting just the right balance between unconventional and innovation, its shoe designs are what have made the firm stand out in a very crowded market.
 The Cloud X shoes are no exception.

 The first thing you’ll notice upon inspecting these trainers is that they’re incredibly light.
 At 229 grams, it’s hard to believe how light these shoes are, especially with so much cushioning.
-The next thing you’re likely to observe is that the materials used feel super premium, especially within the tongue and heel counter design.
+The next thing you’re likely to observe is that the materials used feel super-premium, especially within the tongue and heel counter design.
 The whole shoe oozes workout luxe, and we love it.

 What really stands out, though, is the CloudTec sole.
 Made of a Zero-Gravity foam, this sole has been designed especially for explosive movement in all directions.
-This is made possible thanks to a unique foam construction that means the shoes cna offer a good range of mobility while weight is kept to a minimum.
+This is made possible thanks to a unique foam construction that means the shoes can offer a good range of mobility while weight is kept to a minimum.

-The only negative comment we have in terms of design is that the Cloud X don’t feel quite as sturdy as you’d find in other brands gym shoes, and we did feel they don’t quite deliver the support you’d need in the ankle for exercises that require heavy-lifting, such as weighted squats.
+The only negative comment we have in terms of design is that the Cloud X don’t feel quite as sturdy as you’d find in other brands' gym shoes, and we did feel they don’t quite deliver the support you’d need in the ankle for exercises that require heavy-lifting, such as weighted squats.

-On Cloud X review: performance
+On Cloud X review: Workout performance

 When it comes to getting down and dirty with the Cloud X, you’ll soon realise these shoes know exactly how to deliver.
-And it’s their responsiveness, especially to high impact movement, that brings us this exceptional performance.
+And it’s their responsiveness, especially to high-impact movement, that brings us this exceptional performance.

 As we touched upon in the design section, comfort plays a major role in the Cloud X, and this rings true in terms of performance, too.
 It means that every time your foot hits the ground, you feel like you’ve got a bit of extra support.
 Again, this is all thanks to the CloudTec midsole.
 It’s an impressive bit of engineering that adds just the right amount of padding for a soft yet stable feeling on impact as you land every stride.

-On Cloud X review: verdict
+On Cloud X review: Verdict

 The Cloud X gym shoes are not only unique in terms of their versatile and comfortable yet supportive design, but they deliver on performance, too, offering some impressive responsiveness.